bheidari/CapstoneProject/README.md

 ## Platform
 ### Frontend
 * HTML: Structure is based on html and html templates
+* JavaScript: used both on the client-side and server-side to make web pages interactive
 * Bootstrap: for styling the html I used bootstrap and
 * CSS: a little bit CSS wherever bootstrap does not have desired facilities